-Counseling Services-Outpatient counseling services (marriage, family, career, children, social adjustment, pastoral, financial, or any form of group counseling) will not be covered by the Program, unless defined elsewhere in this booklet.
+Counseling Services-Outpatient counseling services billed as marriage or group counseling (other than family)will not be covered by the Program, unless defined elsewhere in this booklet.

 Diagnostic Cardiac Catheterizations-Coverage for cardiac catheterizations in environments where cardiac interventions cannot be performed.